Medical expert of the article

 - ultrasound;

-- punch biopsy.
+- puncture biopsy.

 Many pediatric patients are indicated for electroencephalography, which is necessary to assess disorders of brain bioactivity.

 Contrast sialography is performed at the stage of remission of the disease, as it can provoke a relapse.
-Radiopaque solutions are injected into the salivary gland using a syringe and a polyethylene catheter.
+Radiocontrast solutions are introduced into the salivary gland using a syringe and a polyethylene catheter.

-- cytology of smears of salivary secretion;
+- cytology of salivary secretion smears;

-- electroradiography with contrast;
+- Electroradiography with contrast;

 - salivary gland scanning method;